Course Information

 This course is an independent training resource to help students prepare for the CEH® v13 exam.
 We are not affiliated with EC-Council, and this course is not an official EC-Council training program.
 CEH® and Certified Ethical Hacker® are registered trademarks of EC-Council.

-Embark on a transformative journey with our ethical hacking course, purpose-built to prepare you for (CEH®) v13 exam.
+Embark on a transformative journey with our ethical hacking course, purpose-built to prepare you for EC-council v13 exam.
 You’ll explore the principles of ethical hacking and learn to think like an ethical hacker, mastering techniques for identifying and exploiting vulnerabilities before malicious actors can.

 What you’ll learn